Muddyblack/kde-tagesschau-rss-widget/README.md

 ./test_install.sh
 ```

-Installs as `Tagesschau Premium News (Test)` alongside the production widget so you can develop without replacing your active install.
+Installs as a separate test widget so you don't clobber your running one.

-To remove the test version:
+Remove test version:

 ```bash
 kpackagetool6 -t Plasma/Applet -r org.muddyblack.tagesschauWidgetTest